What to look for when screening CVs

 How to screen CVs

 Frequent job changes can indicate different qualities, some beneficial, others potentially problematic.
 A candidate who has changed roles frequently may signal a lack of commitment, struggling to adapt to teams or meet long-term growth expectations.
 A history of short stints, such as moving on from roles in under a year, could mean they might have difficulty making a lasting impact or adjusting within a team.
 High turnover like this can impact productivity and increase costs, as studies show that 1 in 3 hires leave within the first six months.
+However, in certain fields, such as technology or creative industries, job-hopping may be more common and, in some cases, desirable.
+Candidates may be moving up the ladder or taking on increasingly challenging roles, which reflects ambition and career growth rather than instability.
+For these candidates, watch for indicators like:- Promotions

 - Roles at progressively larger or more reputable organisations